nhsengland/data-viz-community-of-practice/docs/dashboard_design/index.md

 The NHS Identity is one of the most recognised and cherished brands in the world.
 It evokes trust and reassurance.

-> Branding is the art of becoming knowable, likable, and trustable.
+> Branding is the art of becoming knowable, likeable, and trustable.

 > **John Jantsch**